nbucciarelli/nbucciarelli.github.io/source/_posts/2014-10-28-progress-update-the-weeks-ive-missed.markdown

 {% img /images/2014-10-28-progress-update-the-weeks-ive-missed/belt.jpg "Belt" "Belt" %}

 My thumb is where I was at in January.
+I need to buy some new pants.

 January: <strong>220.0</strong>